namikaze-40p/obsidian-bookmarks-caller/README.md

 # Obsidian Bookmarks Caller

-This is an [Obsidian](https://obsidian.md/) plugin which can easily open bookmarks without leaving the keyboard home position.
+This is an [Obsidian](https://obsidian.md/) plugin which can easily open bookmarks.

 > [!NOTE]
 >